bigtoga/Examples/Cloud - Azure/AZ-500/Sentinel.md

 **What permissions to use at the resource group level?**
 - Contributor or Reader to the resource group

+# Terminology

+**Workbooks** - Azure Monitor Workbooks are avialable for you to query/view metrics/details about "stuff".
+Not Sentinel-specific

+**Playbooks** - automated response to an alert; built on Azure Logic Apps Designer.
+Sentinel specific. a.k.a.
+Security Playbooks

 # Create and customize alerts

 **What is required to create a custom alert rule in Sentinel?**